ChameleonCloud/docs/source/technical/networks/networks_basic.rst

    sudo firewall-cmd --zone=trusted --add-source=<your_subnet_cidr/netmask>

-To enable this by default for all private IP ranges, you can do the following, but please note that this can be insecure on shared or routed networks (sharednet1, sharedwan1 and similar).
+To enable this by default for all private IP ranges, you can do the following, but note that this can be insecure on shared or routed networks (sharednet1, sharedwan1 and similar).

 .. code-block:: shell